Installation

 In the activated environment, install the package in editable mode, along with its

-extras:uv pip install -e .[dev,docs]
+devanddocsextras:uv pip install -e .[dev,docs]

 paste3 environment using conda

-file to create a new conda environment with all the necessary dependencies pinned to versions that have worked for us in the past.
+If you prefer using conda, you can use the provided environment.yml file to create a new conda environment with all the necessary dependencies pinned to versions that have worked for us in the past.

 Note

-file has the defaults channel disabled, and can be used to create a new conda environment with all the necessary dependencies.
+paste3can get all its dependencies frompypiusingpipand does not need conda for environment management.
+Nevertheless, this might be the easiest option for most users who already have access to thecondaexecutable locally or through a research cluster.
+The providedenvironment.ymlfile has the defaults channel disabled, and can be used to create a new conda environment with all the necessary dependencies.
 It can therefore be used without getting a business or enterprise license from Anaconda.
 (See Anaconda FAQs)

 Create a new conda environment named

-with Python version 3.12.conda create --name paste3 python=3.12 pip
+paste3with Python version 3.12.conda create --name paste3 python=3.12 pip

 Activate the environment.